rdady/gear-vr-controller-linux/README.md

 1. Change the bluetooth MAC address in the .py file to yours!!!
 2. Pair Controller with (Linux) PC
 3. Connect Controller
+4. As root load uinput: # modprobe uinput
+5. As root enable user access to uinput: # chmod 666 /dev/uinput
-4. Run my program
+6. Run my program
-5. Enjoy
+7. Enjoy

 What's the usecase?